davemaloney/Things-You-See-All-Over/README.md

 # Things You See All Over

-Base assumption that you're using Vagrant or some other VM.
+Base assumption that you're using Vagrant or some other VM forwarding to port 8000.

 ## Get virtual box up and running
 Assuming vagrant, once it is up and running (`vagrant up`), type `vagrant ssh` to log your terminal into the virtual machine, and you'll get a Linux shell prompt.